Is your marriage on the road to ruin?

 Do you have what it takes to create a successful marriage?
 I've identified three major relationship killers that might put a damper on your efforts—emotional immaturity, selfishness and instant gratification.

 Emotional maturity is something some folks never accomplish, no matter how many years they live.
 I propose that immaturity, self-centered behavior, and the desire for instant gratification are three reasons why marriages fail.
-All of these behaviors combined with the attitude of "if it does not work out, we will just go our separate ways" contribute to a high divorce rate.
+These behaviors, combined with the attitude of "if it does not work out, we will just go our separate ways," contribute to a high divorce rate.

-What is emotional immaturity?
 Some people live by the maxim, "I may grow old, but I refuse to grow up."
-This may be humorous when seen on a T-shirt, but when people take this attitude into their marriages, they are setting themselves and their relationship up for misery.
-This does not mean that you have to be serious all the time; far from it.
-It just means that you cannot allow your emotions to rule you and to affect how you behave toward your spouse.
+This is humorous when printed on a T-shirt, but when people take this attitude into their marriages they set themselves and their relationship up for misery.
+This doesn't mean you have to be serious all the time, it just means you cannot allow your emotions to rule you and affect how you behave toward your spouse.

-What about instant gratification?
-Since the advent of fast food, we seem to have become more of an instant gratification society.
-"I want it in 30 seconds and I want it hot and tasty and inexpensive."
+Since the advent of fast food, we seem to have become an instant gratification society.
+"I want it in 30 seconds, and I want it hot, tasty and inexpensive."
 For some people, if everything is not perfect and to their liking, they tend to resort to complaints about their marriage.
-They think of their marriage like fast food instead of fine dining.
-It becomes a disposable commodity instead of something to be treasured and enjoyed.
+They think of their marriage as fast food, not of fine dining.
+It becomes a disposable commodity instead of something to treasure and enjoy.

 Marriage requires maintenance to make it successful.
 It requires extra work if you are engaging in these damaging behaviors.
 The good news is that you, too, can create a happier marriage if you are willing to begin with yourself.